marwinsteiner/ml_for_finance/notes_week_2.md

 Can we simply perform a linear regression of $Y$ on $X$ and classify as 'Yes' if $\hat{Y} > 0.5$?
 - To some extent, it does the job for classification since we can make a prediction on $Y$ given $X$.
 - However, the sensitivity of a change in X to Y is the same along the real line (ideally, we want it to be more in the middle and less sensitive at two ends).
 Furthermore, we are likely to produce probabilities below zero and larger than 1.
+This is obviously not possible

 Suppose we are using an OLS regression Model
 ![alt text](image-1.png)

 ## Logistic Regression
-Let's denote $p(X) = Pr(Y = 1 | X)$ for convenience.
+Let's denote $p(X) = P(Y = 1 | X)$ (probability of default given X) for convenience.
 Consider the model using 'balance' to predict 'default'.
 Logistic regression uses the form
 $$p(X) = \frac{e^{\beta_0 + \beta_1 X}}{1 + e^{\beta_0 + \beta_1 X}}$$

+This is sometimes also called a sigmoid function.

 It is easy to see that the value of $p(X)$ is always restricted between 0 and 1 regardless of the values of $\beta_0$, $\beta_1$, and $X$.

 ## Logistic Regression for Classification
 Logistic regression is a better alternative for this task.